TommyStarK/kubernetes-training/docs/service.md

   - port: 80
 ```

-:star: After the service is created, pods can connect to the external service through the `external-service.default.svc.cluster.local` domain name (or even external- service)
+:star: After the service is created, pods can connect to the external service through the `external-service.default.svc.cluster.local` domain name (or even external-service)

 ### Exposing services to external clients